 On March 23, 2020 following consultation with Faculty Council, Windsor Law moved to a mandatory Pass-Fail designation.
 Faculty Council is the academic policy-making body for the law school and comprises faculty members and strong student representation.
 In light of COVID-19 developments, this policy will apply to all full-year and Winter term courses for the 2019-2020 year.
 For the current academic year, our grading policy has returned to normal.

-We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit the University of Windsor's COVID-19 website.
+We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit the University of Windsor's Return to Campus website.

 If you have additional questions specific to the Faculty of Law, please contact: